randy-rebucas/lingkod-ph/docs/payment-system-final-summary.md

 **Last Updated**: [Current Date]
 **Implementation Team**: [Team Information]

-The Lingkod PH payment system is now fully implemented, tested, and ready for production deployment.
+The LocalPro payment system is now fully implemented, tested, and ready for production deployment.
 All payment flows are functional, security measures are in place, and comprehensive monitoring and error handling ensure reliable operation.